Quick Facts: Earning an Ed.D. in Ohio

 University of Cincinnati

+The College of Education, Criminal Justice, and Human Services (CECH) has a section on CECH Scholarships & Funding.
 UC’s Graduate School section on Funding Opportunities will also be helpful.
-Check out the sections on Graduate Assistantships and Underrepresented Minority (URM) Scholarships/Fellowships.
+Check out the section on Graduate Assistantships.

 University of Toledo